Overview: Microvellum Licenses

 Existing Licenses

-1. Upon updating to Toolbox build 23.1.1205.642 or downloading OEM 2024, clients will have their licenses, serial numbers, and ID automatically updated to an FLA license without any significant requirement on the user end, with a new license ID and activation password being automatically generated and assigned to clients opening the software post-update.
+- Upon updating to Microvellum build 23.1.1205.642 or installing Microvellum BSB, clients will have their licenses, serial numbers, and ID automatically updated to an FLA license without any significant requirement on the user end, with a new license ID and activation password being automatically generated and assigned to clients opening the software post-update.
 All software modules and existing data should carry over to the new license format.
 In the event that this is not the case, create a Software Management support case in the Client Case portal, detailing which modules are no longer listed as available or present, and Microvellum support will address the matter as soon as possible.

-1. Microvellum's licensing system and future Toolbox updates will support Toolbox OEM versions 2022, 2023, and 2024.
-Older versions will be unable to update to Toolbox build versions newer than 23.1.1205.642.
-Clients with existing maintenance subscriptions will be able to install a newer version of OEM with no additional charge.
+- Microvellum's licensing system is compatible with the OEM versions 2022, 2023, and 2024.
+Older versions cannot support the use of the SLS.
+Clients with existing maintenance subscriptions from older software be able to install a newer Microvellum product with no additional charge.

 New Licenses

-1. New licenses will be available upon activating and verifying Toolbox for the first time, after downloading a corresponding OEM.
-New clients downloading OEM 2024 will have their ID and account information automatically generated upon activation of their license.
+- New licenses will be available upon activating and verifying Microvellum for the first time, after downloading a software product that uses the SLS.
+New clients will have their ID and account information automatically generated upon activation of their license.
 One must have an internet connection available for the activation (if using FLA or SLA) or have a service provider on call (if using WRT) in order to complete the first activation.

 Deactivating/Reactivating a License